How to Make Money Blogging in 2022: The Complete Guide

 Whether you’re simply looking for a side hustle or want to make a living from blogging, this comprehensive guide will walk you through actionable steps on how to start a blog, how to build your readership and grow your blog.
 Then, you’ll learn about the robust tools you can use to turn your website traffic into money.

 How to make money blogging in 10 steps

 Before we dive into the steps to make money blogging, let’s talk about how much you can actually bring in.

-How much money can you make as a beginner?
+How much money can you make when blogging as a beginner?
 Earning a full income as a blogger is more realistic than you might think.
 Finance blog Millennial Money reports that after just 2 years of building traffic and subscribers, bloggers can make upwards of $100,000 annually.
 Even within just the first year, bloggers can easily make an extra $500-$2,000 per month.

 Let’s look at a few examples from this study of successful bloggers:

 As you can see, there’s a wide range of incomes you can earn as a blogger.
 But aside from the numbers, there are a few important takeaways to remember before you begin:

 There are several different ways to make money blogging.

 Successful bloggers tend to use many of the same strategies to make money.

 Let’s break these ideas down further and discuss what, exactly, these strategies are.